Joint Base Langley-Eustis, Virginia PFAS Contamination

 Fort Leavenworth obtained drinking water from five potable water supply wells located in Weston Bend, downgradient of the four identified Areas of AFFF release.
 The groundwater exposure pathways for on-post receptors are considered potentially complete because the Areas of AFFF release are upgradient of the installation’s drinking water wells.

-The surface water exposure pathways to on-post receptors are incomplete because they are not likely to be used for potable water supply at the installation.
+The surface water exposure pathways to on-post receptors wee found to be incomplete because they are not likely to be used for potable water supply at the installation.
 However, communities downstream of the facility use the Missouri River surface water for potable water supply.
 In this case, the surface water exposure pathways for off-post receptors are potentially complete.

 File PFAS Contamination at Fort Leavenworth Army Base, Kansas Lawsuit